austinhardy318/vscode-aoe2-rms/docs/TESTING.md

 - Look for any red squiggly lines indicating errors
 - Check the Problems panel for diagnostics
-- Verify the Mangudai parser is working
+- Verify the aoe2-rms-parser is working

 ### 5. Test Language Features